 Introduction Recently, one of my followers asked me to answer a question on Quora about batch processing, and, since the question was really interesting, I decided to turn it into a blog post.
 In this article, you are going to find out what batch processing is, why do we use it, and how to use it properly with JPA and Hibernate.

-Introduction The JPA lazy loading mechanism can either be implemented using Proxies or Bytecode Enhancement so that calls to lazy associations can be intercepted and relationships initialized prior to returning the result back to the caller.
-Initially, in JPA 1.0, it was assumed that Proxies should not be a mandatory requirement, and that’s why @ManyToOne and @OneToOne associations use an EAGER loading strategy by default.
-However, EAGER fetching is bad for performance so it’s better to use the FetchType.LAZY fetching strategy for all association types.
-In this article, we are going to… Read More
+Introduction In this article, I’m going to explain how JPA and Hibernate Proxy objects work, and how you can unproxy an entity Proxy to get access to the underlying POJO instance.
+The JPA lazy loading mechanism can either be implemented using Proxies or Bytecode Enhancement so that calls to lazy associations can be intercepted and relationships initialized prior to returning the result back to the caller.
+Initially, in JPA 1.0, it was assumed that Proxies should not be a mandatory requirement, and that’s why @ManyToOne and @OneToOne associations use an EAGER loading… Read More

 Introduction CockroachDB is a really interesting database system, getting the best of both RDBMS and NoSQL.
 It’s been developed by former Google developers, and it’s inspired by Google Spanner.
 However, unlike Google Spanner, which is offered as a service in Google Cloud, CockroachDB is an open-source database that can be installed on premise.
 Also, CockroackDB allows you to use the PostgreSQL drivers as opposed to Spanner which only supports the gRPC protocol.
 So, you can practically reuse all the frameworks that have emerged in the Java ecosystem like connection pools, monitoring proxies… Read More

 Introduction JPA queries allow you to fetch either entities or DTO projections.
 However, sometimes you want a combined result set as illustrated in this Hibernate forum question.